 In comparison to India, the caste system in Sri Lanka is considered to be mild.
-There are three parallel caste systems prevail in the state:Sinhala, Sri Lanka Tamil and Indian Tamil.Each of the caste systems involve with some kind of caste-related discrimination.
-Each involves caste discrimination of some kind.
+Three parallel and more or less independent caste systems prevail in Sri Lanka: Sinhala, Sri Lanka Tamil and Indian Tamil.
+Each caste system involves some forms of caste-based discrimination.
 The academic research on caste was popular in the 1950s and 1960s.
 Most of these studies focused on functions of caste within a system of organic solidarity to the neglect of any consideration of caste discrimination and the plight of the bottom layers in the society.

-Caste is a taboo subject in contemporary Sri Lanka.
-The primary category that was used in all regional censuses before 1871, was caste.
-In the first countrywide census held in 1871, population was classified on the basis of race and nationalities and caste ceased to be a category used in population censuses.
-As a result, no reliable information can be found in the current time about the division of population by caste.
+Caste is a tabooed subject in contemporary Sri Lanka.
+Caste was a primary category that was used in all regional censuses before 1871.
+In the first countrywide census held in 1871, population was classified on the basis of race and nationalities and caste ceased to be a census category since then.
+As a result, no reliable information can be found in the current time about the size of population in each caste.
 Social policies and even human rights discourses rarely address the issue of caste.
 The colonial regimes in Sri Lanka did not approve caste, but nevertheless they utilized caste for various purposes, including selecting suitable officials for administration of countryside, tax collection, and even in recruiting and managing workers in the plantation economy developed by them.